OpenEnergyPlatform/ontology/CONTRIBUTING.md

 - Use [imperative](https://chris.beams.io/posts/git-commit/#imperative) for commit messages
 - Do not end the commit message with a [period](https://chris.beams.io/posts/git-commit/#end)

-🔷 Ammend

-You can use
+You can use the command
 ```bash
 git commit --amend
 ```
-to edit the commit message of your latest commit (provided it is not already pushed on the remote server).
+to edit the commit message of your latest commit (provided it is not already pushed on the remote server). <br>
 With `--amend` you can even add/modify changes to the commit.

+### Communicate

+Feel free to ask the community if you need help.
+We are happy to support you.